OC Transpo News

 When you order a registered card online it will have to be "activated" before you can use it.
 Activate your card at prestocard.ca, or by phone.

-Set your PRESTO card to autoload so that you are always good to go!
+Load your PRESTO card online so that you don't have to wait in line!

 PRESTO - Register

 Register your PRESTO card to protect your funds!